COVID-19 vaccines are

-At this time, we have the COVID-19 Moderna vaccine for adults and the COVID-19 Pfizer vaccine for children (ages 12 and older).
+At this time, we have the COVID-19 Moderna vaccine for adults and the COVID-19 Pfizer vaccine for children.
 Please call beforehand to ensure the location you are going to has the vaccine you are wanting in stock.
 Here are our locations, click here.

 Although we do have scheduled appointments for COVID-19 vaccines, we also welcome walk-ins.

 All COVID-19 vaccines are effective at preventing COVID-19, hospitalizations and death.
 By getting vaccinated, you are reducing your risk of disease, hospitalization, severe complications, and even death.
 Reducing the risk of disease also prevents the health care system from being overwhelmed.